No booking fees on the app

 Durham to London train timetable

-Journey from Durham to London on the fastest train in 2h 37m, usually 2h 54m.
-Every day, 54 trains leave from Durham, starting at 04:49 and ending at 22:56.
-During Off-Peak Times from 09:30 on weekdays, enjoy a quieter and less crowded journey.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with us.
+From Durham to London, take the fastest train in 2h 37m, typically 2h 54m.
+Daily, 54 trains depart from Durham, with the first at 04:49 and the last at 22:56.
+During Off-Peak times starting at 09:30 on weekdays, enjoy a quieter space with fewer people.
+Check real-time updates for train times, delays, and cancellations.
+We save you time, effort, and money.

 DepartsArrivesOperator